 Through my job I was lucky enough to visit the Cardiff University Library, Special Collections this week.
 The Library acquired a collection of 14,000 rare and antiquarian books (including incunabula) in May of last year.
-I first heard of incunabula when I started studying bookbinding.
+I first heard of incunabula when I started studying bookbinding (around 2006).
 I was doing a search for ways to do a coptic binding when I found a link to on the website of the National Diet Library of Japan there are some beautiful pictures on there.
 I have been fascinated by them every since, but never dreamed I would actually see one in ‘real life’.
 It is very hard to describe what it meant to me to see these books without sounding totally over the top or a complete geek (!) so I won’t even try.
 The tour was given by Peter Keelan, Head of Special Collections and Archives at Cardiff University.
 I get the impression what he doesn’t know about the subject is not worth knowing.
 Suffice it to say that those 2 hours were among the most enjoyable and fascinating of my life, and I still can’t believe I have seen a book from 1478!

 Map of Wales

 This beautiful book was of special interest to me and is John Gould’s – The Birds of Great Britain circa 1870.
-This is stunning picture of a sea eagle.
+This is a stunning picture of a sea eagle.

+The above needs no explanation and was beautifully hand embroidered.
 These pictures obviously only represent a very small part of the collection.
 There are also archives of letters, maps, diaries etc. There is also one of the most comprehensive collections of Restoration Dramas and it is a small mystery why such a collection would be in Wales.

 Incunabula at the National Diet Library of Japan